-1 2012 refers to the 2012/13 season
+&lt;sup>1 2012 refers to the 2012/13 season

-- There has been one or more poor year classes of small lobsters which have now enetered the fishery i.e. this is a sign of fewer small lobsters or for some reason the smaller lobsters are less available; - ii) there have been one or more large year classes passing through the population, or - iii) there has been an increase in the selectivity of large lobsters (for some reason).
+- i) there has been one or more poor year classes of small lobsters which have now enetered the fishery i.e. this is a sign of fewer small lobsters or for some reason the smaller lobsters are less available; - ii) there have been one or more large year classes passing through the population, or - iii) there has been an increase in the selectivity of large lobsters (for some reason).

-It is hoped that the assessment modes will be able to distinguish which of these possible causes is responsible for the observations.
-The reality may be a combination of these interpretations.
+It is hoped that the assessment models will be able to distinguish which of these possible causes is responsible for the observations.
+The reality may be some combination of all of these interpretations.

 The implications of these alternate hypotheses will clearly be rather different.
 We currently assume the CPUE data are the most reliable data on the size of the resource.
-For Inaccessible for example, the commercial CPUE data for the 2012 season has been exceptionally good.
+For Inaccessible for example, the commercial CPUE data for the 2012+ seasons have been exceptionally good.
 This information suggests that there is no immediate cause for concern at Inaccessible.
-There may well be an unexplained reason for increased selectivity of the larger lobsters and hence this has driven the CPUE up.
+There may be some unknown reason for increased selectivity of the larger lobsters, which has driven the CPUE up.
 Further data will tell if this trend will continue.

-The notable shift in the peaks of the Nightingale male CAL data towards larger lobsters between the 2010, 2011 and 2012 seasons could be explained as an exceptionally large year class that is moving through the population.
+The notable shift in the peaks of the Nightingale male CAL data towards larger lobsters are the 2010, 2011 and 2012+ seasons could be explained by an exceptionally large year class/es that is moving through the population.
 The somatic growth rate required to produce this observed shift is supported by the "James Glass" model of somatic growth - the more optimistic of two growth models currently used for modelling the Nightingale population.
-The notable shift in the peak of the Inaccessible male CAL data between 2011 and 2012 (also towards larger lobsters) is again able to be supported by the somatic growth model used for Inaccessible.
+The notable shift in the peak of the Inaccessible male CAL data between 2011 and 2012 (also towards larger lobsters) is again supported by the somatic growth model used for Inaccessible.
 These observations would thus support interpretation ii) above.

-The biomass survey CAL data for the 2012 season (see MARAM/TRISTAN/2014/FEB/04) show a similar trend in the 2012 CAL data for Nightingale and Gough i.e. a substantial shift towards larger lobsters.
-The Inaccessible 2012 biomass survey CAL data show no real change, and the Tristan biomass survey CAL data for 2012 show an opposite trend i.e. a shift towards the smaller lobsters.
-It is interesting to note the 2013 biomass survey CAL data for Nightingale show the shift to the right has not only halted but appears to have reverted to patterns seen in the 2006 and 2007 survey data.
-It will be very interesting to see if the commercial CAL data show a similar shift (back to the left) for the 2013 season.
+The biomass survey CAL data for the 2014 season (see MARAM/TRISTAN/2015/APR/05) show a similar trend in the 2012+ CAL data for Nightingale and Gough i.e. a substantial shift towards larger lobsters.
+The Inaccessible 2012+ biomass survey CAL data show no real change, and the Tristan biomass survey CAL data for 2012+ show an opposite trend i.e. a shift towards the smaller lobsters.